-7 Tips for Organizing an Unforgettable Road-Trip for Your Students
+7 Quick Tips for Organizing an Unforgettable Road-Trip for Your Students

 A road trip is an unconventional choice for a school trip, but it presents the opportunity for many teachable moments.
 These immersive, exploratory experiences are few and far between.
 If you’re a passionate teacher, learn-as-you-go road trips can help you foster passion in your students.

 - Start Planning as Early as Possible

 The longer you spend planning, the better your outcome will be.
 Though road trips are by design more freeform than guided tours or pre-composed vacation packages, they will require an immense amount of planning.
 Give your students as much notice as possible, and keep them involved in the planning process.